UCF Distributed Learning Guidelines

 6. Online Course and Program Development and Delivery Support

-Support for the development of Web-based courses and programs is provided to faculty through a collaborative planning process with the colleges and departments and guided by the Center for Distributed Learning (CDL).
+Support for the development of Web-based courses and programs is provided to faculty through a collaborative planning process with the colleges and departments and guided by the Center for Distributed Learning (CDL) and UCF Online.
 Faculty credentialing, modality of course design, and modality of the scheduled course must all align.
-Individual course design support is provided by UCF’s team of instructional designers to faculty credentialed for Flexible Design/Teaching (FDT), and FDT candidates enrolled in IDL 6543 or equivalent.
-Web-based and Video instruction is offered via UCF’s enterprise learning management systems and tools, and is supported by CDL.
+Individual course design support is provided by UCF’s team of instructional designers to credentialed faculty .
+Web-based and Video instruction is facilitated via UCF’s enterprise learning management platforms and is supported by CDL.
 All academic programs proposed for fully online delivery must be developed in collaboration with CDL and offered as part of the UCF Online catalog.

 7. Florida Distance Learning Course Fee